-On January 15, 2014, the Company entered into a Securities Purchase Agreement with certain institutional investors, pursuant to which the Company sold, in a registered offering, an aggregate of 3,603,604 shares of its common stock, par value \$0.01 per share, and warrants to purchase up to 1,801,802 shares of Common Stock, for an aggregate purchase price of approximately \$15 million (the January 2014 Common Stock Offering).
+On January 15, 2014, the Company entered into a Securities Purchase Agreement with certain institutional investors, pursuant to which the Company sold, in a registered offering, an aggregate of 3,603,604 shares of its common stock and warrants to purchase up to 1,801,802 shares of common stock, for an aggregate purchase price of approximately \$15 million (the January 2014 Offering).
 The shares of common stock and warrants were sold in units, with each unit consisting of one share of common stock, a Series A warrant to purchase 0.25 share of common stock and a Series B warrant to purchase 0.25 share of common stock.
 Each unit was sold at a purchase price of \$4.1625.
-Each Series A warrant will be exercisable at any time on or after its issuance date and until the five-year anniversary of the issuance date.
-Each Series B warrant will be exercisable at any time on or after its issuance date and until the one-year anniversary of the issuance date.
+Each Series A warrant will be exercisable during one year after its issuance date and until the five-year anniversary of the issuance date.
+Each Series B warrant was exercisable at any time on or after its issuance date had expired as of January 15, 2015.
 Each warrant has an exercise price of \$4.10 per share.
-The Series B warrants expired in January 2015.
-Under the purchase agreement, the Company is prohibited, for a period of nine months after the closing, from effecting or entering into an agreement to issue common stock to the extent such issuance or sale involves certain variable conversion, exercise or exchange prices or such agreement provides for sale of securities at a price to be determined in the future.